at-cloud-pro/arch-fw/README.md

 If all has been successfully set, you will see proper screen entering `http://localhost/` or any domain/IP adress.

 ## Code Examples
-Soon here will be released some code sniffs and tricks
+In near future here will be huge section about configuring and using this framework.

 ## Features
 Framework is going to be perfect, now it does: